GetDKAN/dkan/docs/components/workflow/workflow.rst

 ---------------------------
 DKAN workflow permissions provides 3 Drupal roles:

-Workflow Contributor
-  This is the lowest level role desgined with "Content Creator" users in mind, with access only to the workflow menu and limited set of admininstration pages.
+:Workflow Contributor: This is the lowest level role desgined with "Content Creator" users in mind, with access only to the workflow menu and limited set of admininstration pages.
 The only transitions granted for this role is from "Draft" to "Needs Review" and the opposite way from "Needs Review" to "Draft".
 The only tabs